 - Once beer is within 3-4 points of final gravity, we will transfer it to the serving keg (SK)

 - Ensure SK is fully purged of oxygen.
 This can be done by filling it with StarSan or distilled water, then using CO2 to push it all out the liquid side using a picnic tap.
-If you decide to do a second dry hop (DDH) in the serving keg, purge the keg first, then quickly open the top to drop in the hops, close back up, then use the pressure release valve to help remove some of the oxygen that could be sitting on the top while adding more CO2 via your tank.
+If you decide to do a second dry hop (DDH) in the serving keg, purge the keg first, then quickly open the top to drop in the hops, close back up, then use the pressure release valve to help remove some oxygen that could be sitting on the top while adding more CO2 via your tank.
 Loose hops here work better as well, so again if you don’t have a filtration screen in place, use a muslin bag.

 - Move the spunding valve to the serving keg’s gas post and set it very, very low, like 1-2 psi.

 - Transfer the beer from FK to SK using liquid-liquid jumper hose using the CO2 tank attached to the gas port of the FK.
-The spunding valve on the SK should expel any CO2 that needs displaced as the new keg fills.
+The spunding valve on the SK should expel any CO2 that needs to be displaced as the new keg fills.

 - When complete, raise spunding valve’s setting to around 20-30 PSI so you can naturally carbonate the beer with the remaining fermentation, which should only take a day or two.
+If you happen to over carbonate the beer, don’t worry too much – there are a few steps you can take to remedy that.

 - Chill then serve.
 The first pint or two will probably have lots of sediment that can be dumped.